This is the multi-page printable view of this section. Click here to print.

 - Select Add permissions in the permission policy.

-Adding User Group Permissions
+Add User Group Permission

 - Select Add permissions in the permission policy.

-Adding Access Control IP
+Add Access Control IP

 - Select the diagnostic user name from the user list.

-- Add 123.37.24.82 to the exception IP for blocking.
+- Add 123.37.24.82 to block exception IP.

-- Add 123.37.24.82 to the exception IP for blocking.
+- Add 123.37.24.82 to block exception IP.

 - Select the diagnostic user name from the user list.

-- Click Access Keys on the Security Credentials page.
+- Click Access keys on the Security credentials page.

-Registering Entra ID Application
+Register Entra ID Application

-- Register the application (client) ID.
+- Register application (client) ID.

 - Select Application.Read.All, Device.Read.All, Group.Read.All, User.Read.All, DeviceManagementManagedDevices.Read.All, AuditLog.Read.All, Directory.Read.All, Domain.Read.All, GroupMember.Read.All, Policy.Read.All, Reports.Read.All from the permission list.